 Facility staff members do not directly assist in consumption or handle any drugs brought in by clients, but are present to provide sterile injection supplies, answer questions on safe injection practices, administer first aid if needed, and monitor for overdose.
 SCS staff also offer general medical advice and referrals to drug treatment, medical treatment, and other social support programs.

-There are approximately 120 SCS currently operating in twelve countries around the world (Australia, Canada, Denmark, France, Germany, Luxembourg, the Netherlands, Norway, Spain and Switzerland) – but none in the U.S. SCSs can play a vital role as part of a larger public health approach to drug policy.
+There are approximately 120 SCS currently operating in ten countries around the world (Australia, Canada, Denmark, France, Germany, Luxembourg, the Netherlands, Norway, Spain and Switzerland) – but none in the U.S. SCSs can play a vital role as part of a larger public health approach to drug policy.
 They are intended to complement – not replace – existing prevention, harm reduction, and treatment interventions.

 Over 100 evidence-based, peer-reviewed studies have consistently proven the positive impacts of supervised consumption services, including: